 We have audited the financial statements of Cpl Resources plc ('the Company') for the year ended 30 June 2019 which comprise the Group Income Statement, the Group Statement of Comprehensive Income, the Group and Company Statement of Changes in Equity, the Group and Company Balance Sheets, the Group and Company Statement of Cash Flows and related notes, including the summary of significant accounting policies set out in Note 1.
-The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union and as regards the Parent Company the financial statements give a true and fair view of the assets, liabilities and financial position of the Group and Parent Company as at 30 June 2019 and of the Group's profit for the year then ended;
+The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union and as regards the Parent Company financial statements, as applied in accordance with the provisions of the Companies Act 2014.